-The Company intends to repay existing non-revolving debt obligations over a period of time which will allow it to continue to pay regular monthly dividends.
+The Company intends to repay existing non-revolving debt obligations over a period of time which will allow it to continue to pay regular dividends at the current monthly rate of \$0.0575 per common share.
 Current interest rates allow for scheduled amortization periods of 10 years in meeting dividend objectives.